Marine life: Cyanobacteria

 Cyanobacteria from a microbial mat.
 Cyanobacteria were the first organisms to release oxygen via photosynthesis.

 The cyanobacterium genus Prochlorococcus is a major contributor to atmospheric oxygen.

 Cyanobacteria were the first organisms to evolve an ability to turn sunlight into chemical energy.
 They form a phylum (division) of bacteria which range from unicellular to filamentous and include colonial species.
 They are found almost everywhere on earth: in damp soil, in both freshwater and marine environments, and even on Antarctic rocks.
 In particular, some species occur as drifting cells floating in the ocean, and as such were amongst the first of the phytoplankton.

 The first primary producers that used photosynthesis were oceanic cyanobacteria about 2.3 billion years ago.
 The release of molecular oxygen by cyanobacteria as a by-product of photosynthesis induced global changes in the Earth's environment.
 Because oxygen was toxic to most life on Earth at the time, this led to the near-extinction of oxygen-intolerant organisms, a dramatic change which redirected the evolution of the major animal and plant species.

-The tiny marine cyanobacterium Prochlorococcus, discovered in 1986, forms today part of the base of the ocean food chain and accounts for much of the photosynthesis of the open ocean and an estimated 20% of the oxygen in the Earth's atmosphere.
+The tiny marine cyanobacterium Prochlorococcus, discovered in 1986, is an important part of the ocean food chain and accounts for much of the photosynthesis of the open ocean, as well as an estimated 20% of the oxygen in the Earth's atmosphere.
 It is possibly the most plentiful genus on Earth: a single millilitre of surface seawater may contain 100,000 cells or more.

 Originally, biologists classified cyanobacteria as algae, and referred to it as "blue-green algae".
 The more recent view is that cyanobacteria are bacteria, and hence are not even in the same Kingdom as algae.
 Most authorities today exclude all prokaryotes, and hence cyanobacteria from the definition of algae.